 Did you know that a retirement investment is immune to stock market crashes and recessions?
-It’s called the fixed index annuity, and it could be the answer to your prayers during these uncertain times.
-This guide will discuss a fixed index annuity, how it works, and why it might be a good option for you.
+It’s called the fixed index annuity, which could answer your prayers during these uncertain times.
+This guide will discuss fixed index annuities, how it works, and why it might be a good option for you.

 - Who Are Fixed Indexed Annuities Designed For?